It’s Never About The Money In Divorce

 I actually love seeing the pictures and videos of their kids.
 It’s basic instinct- to love your children more than you hate the other.
 It’s hidden during lengthy litigation, but in a mediation, you immediately see a bond between the couple.

 Why?
 It’s not about the money.
 It’s never about the money.
 She wanted to be appreciated.
-She wanted to stop feeling like a villain.
-She wanted to move on and heal.
+Nobody wants to feel like a villain.
+All she wanted was to move on and heal.

 At the end of that mediation session, I gave them both an opportunity to give an impromptu closing.
 I was BLOWN away by what they both had to say to each other.
 He cried.
 She cried.
 I cried.
 I am not sure where that couple is today.
 But God bless them both.
 I KNOW they are in a better place than their contemporaries who took their case to court (and are still stuck there).